 Narcissus bulb fly

-Bulb flies can attack Narcissus (daffodils) and some other bulbs in the Amaryllidaceae including Crinum, Eucharis, Galanthus (snowdrop), Haemanthus, Hippeastrum, Ismene, Leucojum, Nerine, Sprekelia and Vallota.
+Bulb flies are hoverflies, the larvae feed on Narcissus (daffodils) and some other bulbs in the Amaryllidaceae including Crinum, Eucharis, Galanthus (snowdrop), Haemanthus, Hippeastrum, Ismene, Leucojum, Nerine, Sprekelia and Vallota.
 Occasionally the underground storage organs of other families, such as Lachenalia, Iris and Scilla, can be attacked by the larvae of two different types of fly.